Kerala CM writes to Centre, seeks 1000 tonnes of LMO, 50 lakh Covishield doses | Law-Order

 The CM appreciated the support extended by the Centre in the state's collective response to the COVID-19.

-Kerala logged 37,190 fresh cases on Tuesday, while 26,148 people were cured, pushing the total caseload to over 17 lakh and recoveries to 13.39 lakh, according to official figures.PTI LGKBN BALA LGKBN BALA
+Kerala logged 37,190 fresh cases on Tuesday, while 26,148 people were cured, pushing the total caseload to over 17 lakh and recoveries to 13.39 lakh, according to official figures.PTI LGK BN BALA BN BALA

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)